 Vitreous humor is a clear, viscous liquid that fills the eyeball and gives it its overall shape.
 Rather than resting freely in the eye, the vitreous humor is anchored to the retina by tethers of fibrous cells.
 Over time, the overall volume of vitreous humor naturally decreases, placing pressure on its connection with the retina.

-In healthy eyes, some of the fibers anchoring the vitreous humor to the retina fall away as the vitreous decreases.
+In healthy eyes, some of the fibres anchoring the vitreous humor to the retina fall away as the vitreous decreases.
 When they stay put, the vitreous humor can tug at the retina; when they remain attached to the macula, they can gather closely enough to exert undue pressure on the underlying tissue.
 In each of these cases, whether by pulling or puncturing, small holes often appear in the macula.

 How do macular holes progress?